JohnRobinInston/personalwebsite/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
+  ### Latest Updates
-  I am currently writing my dissertation and will
+  I am currently writing my dissertation in which I hope to determine the most significant variables for quantifying the survival capacity of mutual funds by implementing machine learning methods.

-  working on my dissertation as past of my master's programme.
-I am investigating the use of machine learning techniques - such as k-means clustering and self-organising maps - in predicting the survival capacity of mutual funds.

-  My plans going forward are to continue to develop my skills as a quantitative analysts.
-I aim to continue my research into the applications of machine learning techniques in investment management by pursuing PhD study in North America.

   <br>

-  ## Resume
+  ### Resume

   For a comprehensive summary of my academic and professional background you can find my [resume](https://www.johnrobininston.com/resume/) here.